Gaius-Augustus/Augustus/README-cgp.txt

 2. DEPENDENCIES
 3. INSTALLATION
 4. RUNNING AUGUSTUS IN CGP MODE
+5. OPTIONAL ARGUMENTS
-5. RETRIEVING GENOMES FROM A MYSQL DATABASE
+6. RETRIEVING GENOMES FROM A MYSQL DATABASE
-6. USING HINTS
+7. USING HINTS

 1. INTRODUCTION